kaijaz123/AR_Business_Card/README.md

 # AR_Business_Card
 AR Business Card done using OpenCV and OpenGL.
 This repository is a demonstration and it includes codes that can be used for academic orientation purposes, especially AR-related projects.
-A few techniques such as Aruco Marker, OpenGL API, and OpenCV libraries are utilized in this program.
+A few techniques such as ArUco Marker, OpenGL API, and OpenCV libraries are utilized in this program.
 Please checkout the following contents for better understanding.

 # Requirements:
 1. OpenCV and OpenGL installation
 2. Pygame
-3. Generate aruco marker
+3. Generate ArUco Marker
 4. Camera Calibration

 # Contents: